tbrowder/DateTime-Julian/README.md

     new(:$julian-date, :$modified-julian-date) {...}

 If both arguments are entered, the *Julian Date* is used.
 If neither is entered, the user is expected to use one of the normal **DateTime** creation methods.
+For example:

+    my $d = DateTime.now;
+    # the Julian Date returned is the current JD at the Prime
+    # Meridian (0 degrees longitude) based on the current local time
+    # (:timezone is ignored)
+    say $d.julian-date; # OUTPUT: «2460819.8055783305␤»

 ### method jdcent2000